Should the CRA File Your Taxes Automatically?

 Key Issues

-• How should automatic tax filing be expanded to reach more low-income Canadians?
+• How can automatic tax filing services like SimpleFile be expanded to reach more Canadians?

-• What barriers prevent people from filing taxes and receiving benefits?
+• What barriers prevent lower-income Canadians from filing their taxes?

 How to Participate

-1. The online questionnaire was open from September 9 to October 9, 2025.
-The CRA is also engaging community organizations and tax industry representatives through roundtable discussions.
+1. The online questionnaire closed on October 9, 2025.
+The CRA is now gathering input through an advisory group and roundtable discussions with community organizations and tax industry representatives.

 What Happened